 To achieve its vision of providing social and customer value, the continuity of business operations and safety and security of employees are top priorities of the Bridgestone Group.
 By anticipating, mitigating and appropriately managing potential risks, the Group positively impacts business success while also protecting employees.
 To advance this knowledge organization-wide, the Group conducts regular trainings and frequently reviews risk management and business continuity plans and controls.

 - We anticipate, prevent, and mitigate risks, but when crises arise, we protect our people, property, and profits.

 Bridgestone strives to comprehensively and appropriately manage risks common to the Group, while taking the business scale and characteristics of each site and Group company into account.
-Through the dual promotion of region-specific autonomous and group-wide risk management, Bridgestone identifies, prevents and mitigates risks, and formulates Crisis Management and Business Continuity Plans to enable appropriate support for the continuation or resumption of business.
+Through the dual promotion of region-specific autonomous and group-wide risk management, Bridgestone identifies, prevents and mitigates risks, and formulates crisis management and business continuity plans to enable appropriate crisis response and support for the continuation or resumption of business.

-The Business Continuity & Risk Management Working Group was established in 2016 under the jurisdiction of the Global CSR Enhancement Committee (GCEC).
-The working group, which is made up of members from each Strategic Business Unit (SBU), manage and update the Bridgestone Group’s Global Risk Management Policy, and oversee our corporate risk management, crisis management, and business continuity systems.
-To achieve this mission, the working group is undertaking five key initiatives:
+The Business Continuity & Risk Management Working Group (WG), established in 2016 under the jurisdiction of the Global Sustainability Committee, is made up of members from each strategic business unit (SBU).
+It manages and updates the Bridgestone Group’s Global Risk Management Policy, and oversees the corporate risk management, crisis management, and business continuity systems.
+To achieve this mission, WG is undertaking five key initiatives:

-•Formalize the process for cross-SBU support in crisis management.
+- Formalize the process for cross-SBU support in crisis management; and

 The WG’s deliberations and efforts are guided by ISO 31000, the international standard for risk management.